xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 ---
 layout: post
 title: Creating xeogl Demos for zSpace VR/AR
 description: zSpace is a technology firm based in Sunnyvale, California that creates mixed reality systems that combine elements of virtual and augmented reality in a specially-built computer system. in 2017, zSpace loaned me one of their zSpace 300 systems so that I could write some WebGL-based demo applications using xeogl.
-This is a brief case study of how that went.
+This is a quick writeup of how that went.
 Xthumbnail: clientLogos/zspaceLogo.jpg
 thumbnail: xeogl/zspace/zSpaceDevice.jpg
 modified: 2017-19-03